Create Community – Be the Difference

 Reports summarizing incidents of bias will be made available to the Vice President for Student Affairs and the Provost.
 In addition, summary reports indicating the types of bias that have been reported will be made available to members of the university community.
 These summary reports will also inform choices about future education and prevention programming efforts to address and reduce bias incidents at Marquette.
 In the event that the reported incident is a violation of university policy or federal, state or local statute, the university mat be required to take specific action to address the incident and its effects.

 The Bias Incident Report and Support System was designed to promote an inclusive community at Marquette by providing a central, streamlined approach for reporting incidents of bias and/or discrimination involving students.
+Departments represented on the Bias Incident Response Team include Office of Student Development, Office of Residence Life, Office of Institutional Diversity and Inclusion, and Department of Human Resources.

 The Bias Report and Support System has three primary goals: